 Ways to Use Eggplant Dip

-In addition to a dip with any type of cracker, raw vegetable or chip (or even our easy cheese twists), here are a few other ways to use eggplant dip:
+- serve it as a dip with warm pita bread, this homemade naan bread, any type of cracker, raw vegetable or chip or even our easy cheese twists

-- spread on a crostini or cracker, topped with chopped tomato and cucumber
+- spread on a crostini or cracker, topped with halved cherry tomatoes (or chopped tomatoes) and cucumber for the perfect appetizer

-- as a filling in a grilled chicken pita sandwich with tomatoes and tzatziki sauce (yum)
+- of use it as the perfect spread in a grilled chicken pita sandwich with tomatoes and tzatziki sauce (yum)

-- The eggplant dip can be made ahead and kept in fridge, covered, or in sealed container for up to 5 days.
-I actually like it even better the next day with the flavors have time to blend.
+Make the dip ahead and keep it in the fridge, covered with plastic wrap or in airtight container, for up to 5 days.
+I actually like it even better the next day when the flavors have time to blend.
+You can also freeze if for several months, but the consistency may change (extra moisture).

 Other appetizers you might like